 Throughout her poetic life Zinaida had changed several roles.
-In her early career, she was called “decadent Madonna” – for striking androgynous image, which combines features of both sexes.
-In her poems she confessed in love with herself and shocked the society.
+In her early career, she was called “decadent Madonna” for striking androgynous image, which combined features of both sexes.
+In her poems she confessed in love to herself and shocked the society.

 This vamp image existed before meeting her future husband, Dmitry Merezhkovsky.
 Her married life was free: threesome love, lovers.
 Everything was reflected in the poems.

 Gippius and Merezhkovskiy created Symbolists club, which became the center of social life.
 Young poets, writers and philosophers often visited their house.
 Zinaida was constantly looking for new sounds and rhythms.
 But then she had to emigrate.
 Away from home, Zinaida almost could not create.
 She struggled with loneliness and foretold the end.

 The woman was called Russian Sappho for the soulful love lyrics.
 Sofia was a Russian poet and translator, sister of poet Valentin Parnakh and children’s author Yelizaveta Tarakhovskaya.

 To tell the truth, Sophia had a passionate love affair with Tsvetaeva.
 Her first book of poems was non-decadent, about love between women.
 She made her living translating poems by Charles Baudelaire, novels by Romain Rolland, Marcel Proust, Henri Barbusse and others.